truera/trulens/trulens_eval/README.md

 * The HuggingFace sentiment feedback function returns a raw score from 0 to 1.
 * The Cohere sentiment feedback function uses the classification endpoint and a small set of examples stored in feedback_prompts.py to return either a 0 or a 1.

-### Fact Agreement
+### Model Agreement

-Fact agreement uses OpenAI and Huggingface to attempt an honest answer at your prompt, and then evaluates the aggreement of your LLM response to each on a scale from 1 to 10.
+Model agreement uses OpenAI to attempt an honest answer at your prompt with system prompts for correctness, and then evaluates the aggreement of your LLM response to this model on a scale from 1 to 10.
 The agreement with each honest bot is then averaged and scaled from 0 to 1.

 ### Language Match